JeeWeetje/iot-workshop/TheThingsNetwork.md

    ![alt tag](img/npm-init.png)

-4. Accept the changes to be written in a json file with yes (default option)
+4. Accept the changes to be written in a JSON file with yes (default option)
 5. Run `npm install --save ttn-azure-iothub@preview` to install this package
 6. Create a new file named `server.js` in the folder you created